An Overview and Experimental Study of Learning-based Optimization Algorithms for Vehicle Routing Problem: Learning-based Optimization Algorithms for the VRP

-Models of LBO automatically alter or adapt their parameters through repetitive training so that they become better and better at solving unknown testing tasks \cite{ref34}.
-LBO algorithms have been applied in different optimization fields, such as video games \cite{ref74}, Go \cite{ref75}, robotics control \cite{ref76} and image identification \cite{ref77}.
-There are also many literatures used LBO for the VRP.
-They are divided in two types: end-to-end approaches and step-by-step approaches.
+The ability of autonomous and offline learning results in LBO models not requiring any hand-engineered reasoning and rapidly providing a promising solution for unknown data \cite{ref39}.
+The LBO algorithms have been applied to different fields \cite{ref43}, such as video games \cite{ref79}, Go \cite{ref80}, robotics control \cite{ref81} and image identification \cite{ref82}.
+Many studies have used the LBO algorithms for the VRP, and we divide related frameworks into two types: end-to-end and step-by-step approaches.